ljharris1214/tidy_data_project/CodeBook.md

 3. Commas *','* and dashes *'-'* were replaced with periods *'.'*

-4. The mean and standard deviation columns were subsetted from the full list of all columns by matching of the *'..mean..'* and *'..std..'* substrings yielding 48 columns to be included selected for output
+4. The mean and standard deviation columns were subsetted from the full list of all columns by matching of the *'..mean..'* and *'..std..'* substrings yielding 48 measures included for output

 ### Observations (X)